qiyfoundation/Qiy-Scheme/Contributor License Agreement - Employed.md

 Signed: __________________________________ Date: ________________

-# Annex to Qiy Foundation ñContributor License Agreement
+# Annex to Qiy Foundation ‚ÄìContributor License Agreement
 (for individuals with an employment relationship)

 Employer's Declaration

 I hereby declare that,
 1. I can officially represent my organisation and am authorized to issue and sign this Declaration;
-1. There is an employment relationship between our organisation and [Ö] (hereinafter referred to as 'Contributor');
+1. There is an employment relationship between our organisation and [‚Ä¶] (hereinafter referred to as 'Contributor');
 1. Contributor, as an employee of our organisation, has been granted permission to sign a Contributor License Agreement with the Qiy Foundation;
 1. Our organisation is familiar with the nature and contents of the above Contributor License Agreement;
 1. In respect of those rights created by Contributor which will by law be vested in my organisation, my organisation hereby grants to the Qiy Foundation a1.1	Subject to the terms and conditions of this CLA, I hereby grant to the Qiy Foundation an irrevocable, non-exclusive, worldwide, royalty-free, sub-licensable (except as otherwise stated in this section) license to communicate and/or make available to the public, reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute my Contributions to the development of the Qiy Scheme and to create derivative works (including translations, adaptations, alterations).